SparkPost/pizza-bot/README.md

 ### Skellington Plugins

 Plugins are a core concept of [Skellington](https://github.com/Skellington-Closet/skellington).
 Plugins group related interactions (like everything you need to order a pizza).
-Each plugin can specify it's own help text.
+Each plugin can specify its own help text.
 Type `@<botname> help` into Slack to see how the help text is used.

 Plugins help keep your code organized and clean.
 Organized and clean code is a favor to your future self.

 ### controller.hears

-This interface comes from [Botkit](https://github.com/howdyai/botkit). `controller.hears` and lets you specify an array of [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that should match the user input, event types, and a callback function to handle the message from the user.
+This interface comes from [Botkit](https://github.com/howdyai/botkit). `controller.hears` lets you specify an array of [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that should match the user input, event types, and a callback function to handle the message from the user.

 There are 4 event types:
- * direct_message: Fired when you direct message a bot
+ * direct_message: Fired when you direct message a bot.
  * direct_mention: Fired when your message begins with `@<botname>` in any channel the bot is in, other than direct messages.
  * mention: Fired when your message contains `@<botname>` anywhere but the first word.
 Works in all channels the bot is in, other than direct messages.
  * ambient: Fired for all messages in any channel the bot is in, other than direct messages.